Trust and Betrayal

 The Probability of Betrayed Trust

-The partner who becomes angry, resentful, or depressed when feeling vulnerable is more likely to shut down or punish or control (emotionally abuse) or seek some kind of temporary ego boost through infidelity or deceit.
+The partner who becomes angry, resentful, or depressed when feeling vulnerable is more likely to shut down, punish, control (emotionally abuse) or seek some kind of temporary ego boost through infidelity or deceit.
 In contrast, the potential partner who responds to the prospect of vulnerability by trying to improve the situation, appreciate, connect, or protect is far less likely to betray you.

 Use the following to assess the probability that a betrayal of trust will occur in a current relationship.
 If the relationship is new, fill it out every couple of weeks, until you learn more about the prospective partner.